Agoric/documentation/main/getting-started/intro-zoe.md

 As per the [Atomic Swap contract code](https://github.com/Agoric/agoric-sdk/blob/23c3f9df56940230e21a16b4861f40197192fdea/packages/zoe/src/contracts/atomicSwap.js#L50), Alice gets an invitation as a result of her offer.
-It was this invitation that she sends to the counter-party.
+This is the invitation she sends to the counter-party.

 <<< @/snippets/test-intro-zoe.js#aliceOffer